 - Sliced Almonds - Add some slivered almonds to the crust.
 You can even sprinkle a little cinnamon and sugar on them.

-- Berries - Mix in a few berries, like blackberry, raspberry, or blueberries with the plums.
+- Berries – Mix with the plums in a few berries, like blackberry, raspberry, or blueberry.

 Yes, you can make a galette ahead of time if you want to.
 Typically, a gluten free galette will last around 2-3 days.
 It’s best to keep the galette in a cool, dry place, like the refrigerator.
 There are no preservatives, so it won’t last as long as a traditional galette.

-Yes, you can freeze this gluten free galette either before or after you bake it.
+Yes, you can freeze this gluten-free galette before or after baking it.
 No matter what, you need to double wrap it in plastic wrap, then freeze it in a storage container or freezer bag.
-When you are ready to serve or bake it, you should let it sit in the fridge until it’s defrosted - bake as directed once it’s thawed.
+When you are ready to serve or bake it, you should let it sit in the fridge until it’s defrosted – bake as directed once it’s thawed.

 You can easily double the gluten free pie crust recipe and make a top crust for a pie.

-To prevent this galette from getting soggy, I sprinkles a tiny bit of gluten free flour onto the pie crust as I rolled it flat.
-This adds a little bit of a barrier for the fruit
+To prevent this galette from getting soggy, I sprinkled a tiny bit of gluten free flour onto the pie crust as I rolled it flat.
+This adds a little bit of a barrier for the fruit.

 The Best Gluten Free Plum Galette